liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 You must set up your workspace development environment before you begin upgrading your custom apps.
 If you don't have an existing workspace, follow the step for creating one.
-If you have an existing workspace, follow the step on importing it into the Code Upgrade Planner.
+If you have an existing workspace, follow the step on importing it into the Upgrade Planner.

 ### Creating New Liferay Workspace

-Initiating this step in the Code Upgrade Planner loads the Liferay Workspace Project wizard.
+Initiating this step in the Upgrade Planner loads the Liferay Workspace Project wizard.

 1. Give your new workspace a name.